huyhoan1109/PM2.5_Multitask_Learning/README.md

 - [Sklearn](https://scikit-learn.org/stable/)

 ## Future
+- Cooperating with other kinds of models (Ensemble learning)
 - Deploying on a server
-- Cooperating with other kinds of models